LoopKit/loopdocs/docs/loop-3/settings.md

     Be aware:

     * Issue (on github) is used to report code problems
-    * `Issue Report` is an action in Loop app to provide information you may need when you ask for help: refer to [How to Find Help](../intro/loopdocs-how-to.md#how-to-find-help)
+    * `Issue Report` is an action in the *Loop* app to provide information you may need when you ask for help: refer to [How to Find Help](../intro/loopdocs-how-to.md#how-to-find-help)

 It's a good idea to use the `Issue Report` button and save it along with a screenshot if you think you will ask for help.
 You can always discard these if you resolve the problem on your own.

 !!! tip "Pro Tip"
-    The Loop Reports can be saved in the Files section on your iPhone.
-I have a folder on my phone Files named Loop Reports.
+    The *Loop* Reports can be saved in the Files section on your iPhone.
+I have a folder on my phone Files named *Loop* Reports.

     You can upload them to zulipchat from your phone (new feature) using the paperclip in the zulipchat app.
 (Don't see a paperclip - update your app.)